Non-normal affine monoids: Applications

 In particular, $\kQ$ is Cohen-Macaulay if and only if it is locally Cohen-Macaulay. \end{corollary} \begin{proof} Our hypothesis implies that all the non-vanishing local cohomology modules of $\kQ$ are not finitely generated.
-Therefore, the claim is a consequence of graded version of Grothendieck's Finiteness Theorem, cf. \cite[Theorem 13.1.17]{brodmannsharp} and Exercise 9.5.4 (i) in the same book \footnote{Although \cite{brodmannsharp} treats the $\ZZ$-graded case only, the proof given there generalizes to the multigraded case using the results in \cite{gotowata}.} . \end{proof}
+Therefore, the claim is a consequence of the graded Finiteness Theorem, cf. \cite[Theorem 14.3.10]{brodmannsharp2} and Exercise 9.5.4 (i) in the same book. \end{proof}